QCaudron/repeater_roundabout/repeaters.md

 | Shoreline ACS | W7AUX    | Shoreline | FM   | 440.300      | +5.0         | 103.5     |
 | Shoreline ACS | W7AUX    | Shoreline | FM   | 224.020      | -1.6         | 103.5     |

+Please ensure you do not interfere with the repeater's normal operation, including regular nets.

 If you have a repeater you'd like to have added to the list, please contact [Quentin K7DRQ](mailto:k7drq@psrg.org) with the repeater's information.

 ---

+### Clubs and repeater associations

 PSRG
 : [Puget Sound Repeater Group](https://psrg.org)